stoplightio/spectral/docs/reference/error-handling.md

 - a _valid_ JSON Path expression throws any exception
 - message interpolation fails
+- a JSON Path alias cannot be resolved

 **WILL report a diagnostic error or errors** when: